Chola government: Revenue administration

-An extensive resurvey was done around 1089 CE by the Chola king Kulottunga, recording the extents of lands and their assessment, boundaries of villages and the common rights inside the village, including the communal pastures.
+An extensive resurvey was done around 1089 CE by the Chola king Kulottunga, recording the extent of lands and their assessment, boundaries of villages and the common rights inside the village, including the communal pastures.

 Revenue officials were responsible for the tax collection.
 The Chola government was very mindful of the need for the fair and accurate collection of tax to run the state machinery.
-The revenue records were not manuals of extortion, but a carefully maintained records of land rights, based on complete enquiries and accurate surveys, and were kept up-to-date by regular surveys.
+The revenue records were not manuals of extortion, but carefully maintained records of land rights, based on complete enquiries and accurate surveys, and were kept up to date by regular surveys.

-The duties of revenue officials included many other spheres of responsibilities.
+The duties of revenue officials included many other spheres of responsibility.
 They also regulated receipts and expenditures of temples.
 They were also seen to purchase land on behalf of village assemblies.
 They attested and certified important documents drawn up by local government agencies such as village councils.
 They were also shown to act as magistrates.

 Besides the tax collected by the central government, several local bodies enjoyed the privilege of collecting tolls and other imposts.
 A part of the revenue was kept for the king.
-The rest was used on public works such as the building of roads, on tanks, on the army, and on the building of temples.
+The rest was used on public works such as the building of roads, tanks, the army, and the building of temples.

 Justice

 Justice was mostly a local matter in the Chola Empire, where minor disputes were settled at the village level.
 The punishments for minor crimes were in the form of fines or a direction for the offender to donate to some charitable endowment.
 Even crimes such as manslaughter or murder were punished by fines.
 Crimes of the state such as treason were heard and decided by the king himself and the typical punishment in such cases was either execution or confiscation of property.
-The people had to agree to the king in these situations, no matter what.
+The people had to agree with the king in these situations, no matter what.

 Village assemblies exercised large powers in deciding local disputes.
 Small committees called Nyayattar heard matters that did not come under the jurisdiction of the voluntary village committees.
 The punishments in most cases were in the form of donations to the temples or other endowments.
 The convicted person would remit their fines at a place called Darmaasana.
 There is not much information available on the judicial procedures or court records.

 There was no distinction between civil and criminal offences.
 Sometimes civil disputes were allowed to drag on until time offered the solution.
 Crimes such as theft, adultery and forgery were considered serious offences.
-In most cases the punishment was in the order of the offender having to maintain a perpetual lamp at a temple.
+In most cases, the punishment was in the order of the offender having to maintain a perpetual lamp at a temple.
 Even murder was punished with a fine.
 In one instance a man had stabbed an army commander.
 Rajendra Chola II ordered the culprit to endow 96 sheep for a lamp at a neighbouring temple.

 Capital punishment was uncommon even in the cases of first-degree murder.
 Only one solitary instance of capital punishment is found in all the records available so far.